PeterKaminski09/baskup/README.md

+## What is Baskup? 📲 + 💬 = 📦

+Baskup is a bash script and macOS app that are aimed at taking your iMessages, which Apple stores on your local machine in non-readable iChat files, and converting them into human-readable .txt files that you read and keep as backups on your computer.
+Whether it's a group message, picture, audio file, iMessage, or SMS, Baskup will back it up.

 ### *Update: 12/19/2018* ###
 The Mac version of Baskup is under some construction in an effort to distribute the app on Apple's macOS app store.